ntschaef/radical_civility/radical_civility.md

 Through cooperation, the civil mythoi will adapt and the civil structures will be deconstructed.
 This will take time and the ability to relinquish the metaphysical needs will vary causing conflict, but this contrast of metaphysical resources can be separated from the civility that protects it.
 Through cooperation (whether operating under radical civility or not); civility becomes impotent, enemies become peers, and perception bias becomes less influential.

 As a final reminder, it again must be reemphasized that - within a predefined conversation - those below the state of normality or that in which normality doesn’t include life cannot be expected to act in accordance with the value system proposed.
 The comfortable - and therefore stable - must alway succumb to the sub-normal (as long as no absolute essentials become excess) lest the subnormal become justifiably radical.

-<h2>Implementation</h2>

-<span style="text-decoration:underline;">Relevant definitions</span>
+Implementation
+Relevant definitions

-* Legacy: motivator of the existential self identity which can be used as a vehicle for immortality
+Legacy: motivator of the existential self identity which can be used as a vehicle for immortality
-* Civil: inherent community approval
+Civil: inherent community approval
-* Radical: Motivating or acting in opposition to inherent community approval
-* Civil Radicality: expecting social critiques to be limited to civil action
-* Radical Civility: expecting a community to oppose inherent approval
+Radical: Motivating or acting in opposition to inherent community approval Civil Radicality: expecting social critiques to be limited to civil action Radical Civility: expecting a community to oppose inherent approval
-* Liberty: The ability to critique our own motivators and the truth of our perceived reality.
+Liberty: The ability to critique our own motivators and the truth of our perceived reality.
-* Alterable: in a variant state of being relative to the discussion
+Alterable: in a variant state of being relative to the discussion
-* population: all objects (except for possibly a statistically insignificant set of outliers) in a system which are alterable
+population: all objects (except for possibly a statistically insignificant set of outliers) in a system which are alterable
-* Person: a member of the population that fulfils the axioms for life
+Person: a member of the population that fulfils the axioms for life
-* Element: non-person member of the population that can be added or removed by will
-* Absolute essential: an element that is required for a person to live
+Element: non-person member of the population that can be added or removed by will Absolute essential: an element that is required for a person to live
-* Excess: an element that is not an absolute essential lacking the capability to be distributed with all persons
+Excess: an element that is not an absolute essential lacking the capability to be distributed with all persons
-* Normality: the minimum expected state of all persons when excluding excess
+Normality: the minimum expected state of all persons when excluding excess
-* Harm: causing normality to be unobtainable
+Harm: causing normality to be unobtainable
-* Tragic: increases both normality and harm
+Tragic: increases both normality and harm

 First and foremost it needs to be established that not all communities can achieve the ideal above.
 While the prescriptions laid out below will benefit any society (under the values already stated) and it is my belief that there is no ceiling to how close a community can come to approaching the ideal described, this should happen ONLY by constructed consent.
 To claim that every community will optimally benefit in the same way would be falling prey to perception bias and would be hypocritical in the context of this thesis.

 With that out of the way, the following are suggestions as to how to adjust a society in the most organic way.

-<h3>Define the Conversation</h3>
+Define the Conversation
 The primary precondition to increasing social normality is to first identify the current state of that normality.
 Thus - according to the definition - the population and the conversation must be established both for the sake of internal understanding of values and needs in addition to the understanding of external communication and influence.
 To clarify further, if two people are conversing about two populations, a single normality cannot be established which will render any agreement impossible.
 For this reason, prior to any attempt at optimization, the community needs to be well defined.

 Due to the benefit of excluding a population so that normality can be increased for the rest, extra care should be made to ensure the conversation isn’t limited once established.
 While there are some that will feel compelled to abandon radical civility for more objectified metaphysics (thereby adopting an external conflicting civility); once a community has adopted the metaphysical dictation of radical civility, it would undermine the entire philosophy for it to be abandoned.
 It falls on the community consciousness to work with them and ensure that the local civilities can coexist, but the civil coverage should never be reduced.

 For example, a wealthy community can intentionally impoverish slaves while still considering the entire community very comfortable, but this is only done for justification.
 Additionally, this has the added effect of setting the impossible expectation that slaves can achieve a normality that cannot be distributed to them.
 It therefore stands that - instead of excluding the slave community - they must be included within the conversation initially (even if those who benefit from them will object due to their own exclusive civility) so that any difference in expectations between peers will become apparent and challenged.

-<h3>Build Community Consciousness</h3>
+Build Community Consciousness
 Once the population has been defined, it is vital to build an understanding of others on their terms.
 “On their own terms” does not mean that expertise or values should be discarded (even though those may play a role in unfair expectations), but instead to reject - as much as possible - any “personal civility” or “personal mythos” that has the potential of causing unintentional harm within the community.
 When everyone engages through a lens of radical civility, cooperation will lead to acceptance and community cohesion.

-<h4>Establish normality</h4>
+Establish normality
 While being ignorant of a subcommunity’s status, it is easy to assume what normality should be (which is used to justify both imperialism and oppression when left unaddressed).
 Initially, only universal plights should be acted on: material needs and knowledge which will support self preservation that can be gifted while other metaphysical needs remain unknown.

 It should be - nonetheless - anticipated, especially when historic civility necessitates a mythos of protectionism, that this course will be seen as a threat.
 Whether it be “immoral” dependencies (e.g. the exploitation of subcommunities) or exotic resources, if previous outside civilities overpowered the local metaphysics and attempted to subjectify them, any altruistic cooperation may be misidentified as a hostile attack on the community.
 Extending inclusion of these civilities into the established conversation will either result in conflict or - in some cases - empower harm.
 To reduce the former and avoid the latter, cooperation should always be promoted with the requirement of establishing normality to ensure that radical civility can guide the interaction.
 To accomplish this, any myths of inherent inequality should be disallowed during the cooperation and - additionally - ensuring that anyone expected to work more is educated on radical civility (both of these will be discussed more later).
 While cooperation may include aspects of the local exclusive civility, the promotion will draw attention to any inherent internal power dynamics within the endeavor (including the protectionist mythos) and increase any radicality when it applies.

 With the possible exception of taking up residency and being indoctrinated within the local civility, any outsider is subject to perception bias and can only know a limited amount of the plights and needs of another community.
 Even the most altruistic of invasive groups can be oppressive through ignorance.
 Understanding normality (both establishing and readjusting) should always take a primary focus within the conversation so knowing how to increase it can be organically optimized.

-<h4>External Civilities</h4>
+External Civilities
 For the sake of community identity, it is important to establish philosophical boundaries when a population refuses to be submissive to radical civility.
 In other words, no group - even one's own - can be required to restrict legacy acceptance except through their own community's constructed consent.
 For this reason, it is tragically sound to fear cooperation with communities that have an increased state of normality than one’s own.
 Cooperating on their terms will almost always have the effect of demanding their civility be respected to the harm of others (since their internal normality will be reduced if subnormal groups are promoted due to acceptance).

 When interacting, even in the case of devout advocates for radical civility, other civilities may satisfy an unmet metaphysical need producing sympathy and a radical critique.
 Individually this may not seem harmful, and - practically - may not be when considering the wider community, but the critique should be considered through the lens of constructed consent before that conclusion can be determined.
 Regardless - due to the inherent subjectivity of radical civility - any civil sympathies (e.g. mythoi or civil structures) that accompany the radical critique should be rejected entirely.
 For this reason it needs to be required that advocates of the community take mandatory breaks so they can evaluate if they are internalizing civil conflicts (either subtle or explicitly hostile) to others that are silent in the external community.

 There are instances when the internal community will generate an exclusive civility.
 When this happens (either through rejecting new knowledge, technological advances, or anything else), the defenders of limiting the allowable legacies will - by definition - no longer be participating in radical civility and therefore become self imposed ideological outcasts.
 While cooperation should still be promoted (to both expand mythos and undermine their desire for exclusion), they should be treated as any other civility that will cause harm by unintentionally (or - in nefarious situations - intentionally) invalidating portions of the population.

-<h4>Expand acceptability</h4>
+Expand acceptability
 Everything discussed so far will be a necessary hindrance to building community consciousness.
 From not being able to permanently pin down a normality, to being cautious of other civilities and the resulting rifts, a community can always find a reason not to reach out to others.
 Stagnation of a community is a safe way to build legacy and strengthen the civility needed for survival, but this will in turn objectify the community’s ideological boundaries to the point of rejecting others.
 While this does not necessarily contradict radical civility, since all radical voices within the ideological boundary can still be promoted, it is unlikely that consideration of new legacies will be considered within the constructed conversation.
 The fear associated with new potential threats will likely necessitate rejection and further strengthening of civility in light of the potential for harm.
 As such, the need to fight stagnation is always virtuous, even if - and especially if - one has to be radical to do so.

 There is a warning with continually expanding the conversation: forcing civil radicality onto a new resistant group fundamentally contradicts the theory and should be universally rejected.
 There will be an urge to argue that expanding the conversation and - by extension - adjusting normality to incorporate an excessive community is an "ought" according to the value system, but this is flawed.
 By definition, normality within an outgroup is unknowable since it lacks the ability to participate in constructed consent and negotiate the rubric establishing how “excess” is determined.
 While perception bias may dictate that there is no scenario in which the civility of that community necessitates a need for such excess to preserve legacies, only through cooperation can that be known.

 In summary, it is vital to always look for shared overlap among external legacies and one’s own civility instead of focusing on the need for defense.
 Like relatively close geographic allies sharing material influences, ideological descendants of the same civility will almost assuredly have shared legacies that can be appealed to.
 An argument for stagnation or forced inclusion will lead to an undermining of radical civility.

-<h3>Deconstruction of Civility</h3>
+Deconstruction of Civility
 After establishing the scope of a conversation and normality can be relatively established, it is important to reflect on the civilities involved to ensure all known legacies are included.
 Where they exist, exclusive civilities cannot simply be disregarded due to the influence and dependency that the peoples have internalized.
 While inertia is a force within constructed consent that requires cultural influence and time to alter, authorities (which include institutions) will seek to uphold the civil authority and stagnate any change.

 While many of these authorities are obvious, it is vital for the members of radical groups to identify and reject their specific representatives that are invalidating their plight in the general community.
 Due to perception bias, those protected by civility will promote any false representatives that support civil radicality, which is of course detrimental to the liberty of the exploited radicals.
 As a reminder, the scope of the conversation must dictate the narrative.
 The outright rejection of radical consent due to a single dissenting voice (even if it is a "representative") is harmful.
 This will further institutionalize the current subnormal plight being identified by the radical community as acceptable; artificially increasing normality and attempting to restrict the community.
 Whether it be through ignorance or an adjusted narrative, the civil conformity coming from the representative must be seen by the radical community as a declaration that they are no longer capable of accurately fulfilling their role.
 If constructed consent is to become empowered, the radical consent must be prioritized above these fallacious representatives and - as a community - they must be systematically opposed.
 Only by replacing them with someone more suitable (chosen explicitly by the radical community) can the radical critique be given a platform and heard.